Adam Sandy Joins National Roller Coaster Museum Board.

 “We are always looking for facilities interested in our mobile or custom exhibits,” Slade said.
 “In order to continue to acquire artifacts and create exhibits like the one at Dollywood, we need the industry to support us and to help us expand.
 If we don’t preserve our history for generations to come, it will be lost.”

 The NRCMA is an unaffiliated, 501 C3 Nonprofit organizations dedicated to the protection and preservation of historic roller coasters and amusement park artifacts and memorabilia.
 This is used to document and archive the history of the amusement park industry in a dynamic environment.
 All while providing the complete repository of information and documents regarding the amusements industry.

 How You Can Help

 To donate to the NRCMA to aid in the protection and preservation of historic roller coasters and amusement park artifacts.
-Mail to: NRCMA, attention, Jeff Novotny, NRMCA Treasurer, PO Box 5424, Arlington, Texas 76005-5424
+Mail to: NRCMA, attention, Jerry Willard, NRMCA Treasurer, PO Box 5424, Arlington, Texas 76005-5424

 Remember if you purchase through Amazon: select “amazonsmile” and 0.5% of your purchase will be donated to the NRCMA.